Martchus/syncthingtray/README.md

     * Rescan entire Syncthing directory
     * Pause/resume Syncthing directory
     * See also screenshots section
-* Also has an implementation as Plasmoid for Plasma 5 desktop
 * Allows building Syncthing as a library to run it in the same process as the tray/GUI (optional build configuration which is not enabled by default)
 * English and German localization